Rajasthan - A city profile

 Rajasthan is one of the most beautiful tourist destinations in India.
 Its palaces and forts are major attractions that draw many tourists to the state each year.
 Behind each palace and fort is a riveting story about its kings, their kingdoms and the colourful culture of Rajasthan.
 Six of the forts – Chittorgarh Fort, Kumbhalgarh Fort, Ranthambhore Fort, Gagaron Fort, Amber Fort and Jaisalmer Fort – were declared UNESCO World Heritage Sites in 2013.21

 Rajasthan also attracts tourists with its fairs and festivals, handicrafts, heritage hotels, adventure tourism, rural and eco-tourism, religious tourism and temple architecture.
 In recent years, the state has made significant efforts to develop and boost tourism.
-In 2017, Rajasthan received 1.61 million visits from foreign tourists.22
+22

 Singapore and Rajasthan